Carraway Dam - Declassified

 What the surface claimed

 The growth arrived.
-It was simply not the kind that appears in press releases.
+It was simply not the kind that appears in public bulletins.

 Project WATERSHED

-The dam’s secondary function - concealed within the sub-basement intake structures - was hydrological monitoring and controlled-release experimentation.
-The reservoir’s unusually deep draw-down capacity (never explained in engineering records) served as a containment buffer for experimental runoff from Harlan Basin Research Site, located eleven kilometres upstream.
+The dam’s secondary function, concealed within the sub-basement intake structures, was hydrological monitoring and controlled-release experimentation.
+The reservoir’s unusually deep draw-down capacity served as a containment buffer for experimental runoff from a research site located upstream in the gorge, the existence of which does not appear in any Commission public record.

 The 1967 Inspection

-The 1967 inspection report that praised the dam’s “structural integrity” was authored by Dr. Constance Vail, a Division of Applied Hydrology operative.
-The phrase “capacity for growth that never arrived” was a pre-arranged signal phrase confirming the sub-basement programme remained undetected.
+The 1967 inspection report that praised the dam’s “structural integrity” was authored by Dr. Constance Vail, operating under Commission authority.
+The phrase “capacity for growth that never arrived” was a pre-arranged signal confirming the sub-basement program remained undetected.

 What Remains

 The sub-basement intake level is still sealed.
-The Carraway Workers’ Camp on the eastern bank housed a rotation of Division technicians - not construction veterans - through the mid-1960s.
+The Carraway Workers’ Camp on the eastern bank housed a rotation of Commission technicians through the mid-1960s.
 Their quarters were decontaminated in 1971.